Michael O'Neill

 Not every market is blessed with the ability to allow for a seemingly endless assortment of customer choices.
 But a simple tiered strategy doesn’t give your brand many opportunities for encouraging repeat business.
 If your customers already feel that they’ve invested in the latest and greatest, then they don’t have much incentive to come back for more until their original purchase is broken or depleted.

 IKEA encourages flexibility, customization and mix-and-match furniture modules.
 The combination of affordability and sustainability is key to this success.
+This approach forms the backbone of IKEA’s marketing strategy, as it simultaneously promotes affordable price points and design flexibility, thus boosting customer loyalty.

 After you meander through IKEA’s dazzling showrooms, remember that you’re basically ejected into a warehouse.
 Outsourcing some of the logistics and assembly to consumers helps the company streamline its supply chain and reduce prices for the end user.

 Putting together an IKEA product for yourself helps free the business up to focus on its own sustainability initiatives.
+By showing unwavering commitment to being eco-friendly, the IKEA brand also differentiates itself from other furniture retailer competitors in the market.

 The Takeaway: Give Your Customers a Reason To Explore Their Options